sgjava/byoc/README.md

 capture all of your camera's video streams and process them.
 The camera can run the same software as a full size system, so in essence you do not need a central PC for processing video streams.
-5. Based on a popular Linux distribution allows for easy customization instead of the crappy Chinese software on most cheap IP based cameras.
+5. Being based on a popular Linux distribution allows for easy customization instead of the crappy Chinese software on most cheap IP based cameras.
 You can even load a GUI desktop for management if desired.